TradeMe/ng-defer-load/README.md

-# defer-load
+# ng-defer-load
-*defer-load* is an Angular directive to load elements lazily.
+*ng-defer-load* is an Angular directive to load elements lazily.

 It uses [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to check if an element is in viewport and falls back to scroll detection mechanism for unsupported browsers.